tshepang/blog-movies/content/movies/It's a Wonderful Life (1946).rst

 There's one especially gorgeous woman (the wife), and one especially desirable one (the seductive near-lover).
-The lead has his moments, though his character's self-importance is often annoying, and was probably interesting to audiences of the time.
+The lead has his moments, though his character's self-importance is often annoying, though it was probably interesting to audiences of the time.

 My favorite performace is by the lady playing Miss "Could I have 1750?"